hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_repeating_pattern_of_sleek_a_596c7836-b10d-4d28-aa0b-fdfe1d0fb815-0_1.content.md

 ## Contact Us

 If you have any questions or feedback, please don't hesitate to contact us.
-You can reach us at [email protected] or follow us on Twitter @companyname.
+You can reach us at me@pavolhejny.com or follow us on Twitter @companyname.

 Thank you for visiting our website and we hope you enjoy our digital workspace wallpaper!